-The Company developed a plan to align its warehousing, distribution and manufacturing to support its growth and manufacturing strategy resulting in better cost structure and improved distribution capabilities and customer service.
+The Company developed a plan to align its warehousing, distribution and manufacturing to support its growth and manufacturing strategy resulting in improved distribution capabilities and customer service.
 The key element and first major step of this plan was the acquisition of a facility to serve as a finished goods warehouse and a cut-order and distribution center in Adairsville, Georgia.
 Costs related to the consolidation included moving and relocation expenses, information technology expenses and expenses relating to conversion and realignment of equipment.
 In addition, this plan included the elimination of both carpet dyeing and yarn dyeing in the Company's Atmore, Alabama facility designed to more fully accommodate the distribution and manufacturing realignment.
 As a result, the dyeing operations in Atmore were moved to the Company's continuous dyeing facility, skein dyeing operation and other outside dyeing processors.

 To complete the Warehousing, Distribution & Manufacturing Consolidation Plan, the Company moved its Saraland rug operation from an expiring leased building to an owned facility in March 2016.
 The Company completed this consolidation plan during 2016.
 As a result of eliminating its dyeing operations in Atmore, Alabama, the Company disposed of its waste water treatment plant in 2014.
-Subsequently, after extensive testing, it was determined that the Company still had some contaminants above background levels and that it would need to install a soil cap.
-During the first quarter of 2016, the Company accrued \$690 to finalize the cleanup of the site of the Company's former waste water treatment plant.
-During the fourth quarter of 2016, the Company lowered the accrual by \$359 as the Company was able to refine the plan.
-Accordingly, if the actual costs are higher or lower, the Company would record an additional charge or benefit, respectively, as appropriate.
+Subsequently, after extensive testing, it was determined that the Company still had some contaminants above background levels and installed a soil cap to finalize the cleanup of the site of the Company's former waste water treatment plant.